fakhranii/docker-with-nodejs/README.md

 - **`docker run <image>`: Runs a command in a new container.**

+- **`docker run --name express-container -v d:\programming\projects\local-projects\nodejs-docker-app/src:/app/src:ro -d -p 4000:4000 node-docker-dev`: Create a container that listen to changes at `src` folder and make hot reload at the container to reload any change happened at `src` folder.**

-- **`docker run --name containerName -v fullPathOfTheMainFile:/folderNameInDockerfile -d -p 4000:4000 node-docker-dev`: This is an instance of create a hot reload container, for example ➡ `docker run --name express-container -v d:\programming\projects\local-projects\nodejs-docker-app:/app -d -p 4000:4000 node-docker-dev.`, And remember to set `start:dev` script in `package.json` to ➡ `nodemon --legacy-watch src/index.ts`**
+- **`docker run --name containerName -v fullPathOfTheMainFile Or %cd%:/folderNameInDockerfile -d -p 4000:4000 node-docker-dev`: This is an instance of create a hot reload container, for example ➡ `docker run --name express-container -v d:\programming\projects\local-projects\nodejs-docker-app:/app:ro -d -p 4000:4000 node-docker-dev.`, And remember to set `start:dev` script in `package.json` to ➡ `nodemon --legacy-watch src/index.ts` and we put this option `:ro` to make the container `read-only`**

+- **`docker run --name dockerName -v  fullPathOfTheMainFile Or %cd%:/folderNameInDockerfile -v specifyFolderOrFileIdidnotWannaChangeAnythingAtIt(/app/node_modules) -d -p 4000:4000 node-docker-dev`: Creates a new container with anonymous volume, That's mean it'll keep the `docker container` without any change, And if there's changes at local machine won't influnce at the `docker container`.**

 - **`docker run -d <image>`: Runs a container in detached mode (in the background).**